Information alert

 If you need a large print, audio, braille, easy-read, age-friendly or translated copy of this page, please contact the cancer information team on 020 3447 8663 or email uclh.cancerinformation@nhs.net

-People with blood disorders like sickle cell disorder (SCD) and thalassemia often need regular blood transfusions.
-However, transfused blood has excess iron.
-The iron from transfusions can build up in the heart, liver and other major organs.
+People with blood disorders like sickle cell disorder and thalassemia, often need regular blood transfusions.
+However, transfused blood has excess iron which can build up in the heart, liver and other major organs.
 If this is not treated, organs can be seriously damaged.

 Desferrioxamine is a medicine which removes the excess iron from the body.
 Desferrioxamine is also known as Desferal®.
 Desferrioxamine binds to the iron and leaves the body in pee and poo.